lexatnet/lexet/README.md

 # emacs-ide
-Emacs build with useful utils configured for speed and confortable writing code from console or UI versions of emacs.
+Emacs build with useful utils configured for speed and comfortable writing code from console or UI versions of emacs.

 # Dependences